Design Technology: Food

 Students cover a wide range of activities in year 9 and 10.
 This develops their knowledge, skill and understanding of food and nutrition.
 The course in these years develops confidence and competence and prepares students for the challenge of year 11.

-Subject content Year 9
+Course content Year 9

 Introduces students to the five component areas of food preparation and nutrition: